simerplaha/Slack3D/README.md

 libraryDependencies += "com.github.simerplaha" %% "slack3d" % "0.1.0"
 ```

-## LWJGL VM Option
+### LWJGL VM Option

-**VM Option**: Allow LWJGL to run on main thread with `-XstartOnFirstThread`.
+Allow LWJGL to run on main thread with `-XstartOnFirstThread` in VM options.
 If you are using IntelliJ set the flag in
 the "Build and run" window.

 ![img.png](docs/intellij_vm_option.png)